denerslemos/JetSmallSystems/README.md

 > > C++ code using ROOT framework to produce the histograms for analysis: Delta R, 2PC, ... .
 Mixing is done at this step.

 > Macros
-> > ROOT used to produce the result plots, fits and so on for our analysis
+> > Codes using ROOT to produce the result plots, fits and so on for our analysis

 ## Status: